Indicators

 Figures refer to water withdrawal including third party water, ground water, surface water and sea water.

-Non-freshwater water (recycled water from third parties and groundwater) in high or very high-water stressed areas
+Non-freshwater water (recycled water from third parties and groundwater) in high or extremely high-water risk areas

 (% vs total consumption)